govoni/MadgraphTutorial/10_restrict.md

 [**chapter nine**](09_inter.md)

-## 10.1 an example to start with: Z boson plus two jets
+## 10.1 an example to start with: Z boson plus two partons

   * MG may be used to produce processes *with also quarks in the final state*
   * One example of such a generation is a Z boson accompanied by two quarks